 (Use whisk attachment) Beat cold heavy cream and 3 tbsp of sugar in the cold bowl, until stiff peaks appear.
 Set aside (in the refrigerator.)

-- Heat up water in a double boiler over medium heat and lower heat to medium-low.
-Cook yolks and 1/2 cup of sugar in the double boiler over medium-low heat, slowly stirring the whole time, for 7-10 minutes.
-(Until eggs are 140-145 F.) Take off heat.
+Heat up water in a double boiler over medium heat and lower heat to medium-low.
+Add egg yolks and 1/2 cup of sugar and gently whisk to mix.
+Cook yolks and sugar in the double boiler over medium-low heat, slowly stirring the whole time, for 7-10 minutes.
+(Until eggs are 160°-165° F.) Take off heat.

 - Add Amaretto and, using a whisk attachment, beat egg yolks until thickened and light in color.